July 23, 2006: The day Novak Djokovic won the first title of his career

 What next?
 Djokovic keeps winning titles and also takes over the Dutch Open licence

 Novak Djokovic would claim a second title in 2006 in Metz, edging Jurgen Melzer in the final (4-6, 6-3, 6-2).
 The next year, he would break into the top 3, winning two Masters 1000 events, reaching the semi-finals at Roland-Garros and Wimbledon (defeated each time by Nadal), and finishing runner-up to Roger Federer at the US Open (7-6, 7-6, 6-4).
-Then, at the 2008 Australian Open, Djokovic would claim the first of 20 Grand Slam titles, defeating Jo-Wilfried Tsonga in the final (4-6, 6-4, 6-3, 7-6).
+Then, at the 2008 Australian Open, Djokovic would claim the first of his Grand Slam titles, defeating Jo-Wilfried Tsonga in the final (4-6, 6-4, 6-3, 7-6).

 Massu would exit the top 50 in early 2007.
 He would slowly decline until his official retirement in 2013.
 In 2019, Massu would become the coach of Dominic Thiem and help the Austrian lift his first Grand Slam title at the 2020 US Open.